jordanm3/street-art-to-fine-art/README.md

 - For this project, my motivation was to develop a recommendation tool that could take a user-uploaded image of street art and return images of fine art, along with relevant information about the artwork, that are most visually similar.

 ## Methodology
+Implementation of this project involved:

+1. Build a corpus of 35,000+ images and metadata using the public APIs from the following sources:
+      a.
+[The Metropolitan Museum of Art (The Met)]
+      b.
+[The Museum of Modern Art (MoMA)]

 ## Results